jst-seminar-rostlab-tum/wfp-hunger-map/README.md

 - The domain folder contains all the entities and repositories.
 (Types, Interfaces, etc.)
 - The infrastructure folder contains the implementations of the interfaces.
 (API calls, etc.)
 - The application folder contains the services that use the infrastructure to implement the business logic.
+- The operations folder contains the business logic that is not related to a specific entity.
+- Bigger files and functions should be placed in the operations folder

 ### Dependency Injection